DMC DeLorean: Gold-plated

-For Christmas 1980, a DeLorean/American Express promotion planned to sell 100 24K-gold-plated DeLoreans for US$85,000 each to its gold-card members, but only two were sold.
+For Christmas 1980, a DeLorean/American Express promotion planned to sell 100 24K-gold-plated DeLoreans for $85,000 each to its gold-card members, but only two were sold.
 The first gold-plated American Express DeLorean was purchased by Sherwood Marshall, an entrepreneur and former Royal Canadian Naval Officer.
 This car, VIN 4300, is equipped with a manual transmission and a saddle-brown interior.
 Marshall donated his DeLorean to the William F. Harrah Foundation/National Automobile Museum in Reno, Nevada.

 The second gold-plated DeLorean was purchased by Roger Mize, president of Snyder National Bank in Snyder, Texas.
 This car, VIN 4301, equipped with an automatic transmission and black interior, sat in the bank lobby for over 20 years before being loaned to the Petersen Automotive Museum in Los Angeles.

 A third gold-plated car was assembled with spare parts that were required by American Express in case one of the other two that were built was damaged.
 All necessary gold-plated parts were on hand, with the exception of one door that was sourced later.
 The car was first acquired by the winner of a Big Lots store raffle.
 This car, VIN 20105, is in a private collection.

-Two other privately-commissioned gold-plated DeLoreans exist (one being VIN 1542) but their whereabouts are unknown.
+Two other privately commissioned gold-plated DeLoreans exist (VIN 1542 and VIN 16625) and are in private collections.